Azure/kubernetes-hackfest/labs/paas/otomi/5_activate_apps/README.md

 1. Go to `Settings` under the `Platform` section in the side menu and then select `Otomi`.
 In the bottom of the page you will see the flag `Multi-tenancy`.
 For this lab, we will not enable multi-tenancy.

 2. Go to `Apps` under the `Platform` section in the side menu and Drag and Drop `Loki` from the `Disabled apps` to the `Enabled apps`.
-Notice that `Grafana` will also be enabled.
-This is because Loki requires Grafana and is also installed because of this dependency.
+Notice that `Grafana` and `Prometheus` will also be enabled.
+This is because Loki requires Grafana, and Grafana requires Prometheus and therefor are also installed because of these dependencies.

 3. Click on `Deploy changes`